stevana/deterministic-scheduler/README.md

 ### Changes to parallel module

+Again we import the deterministic scheduler that we defined in this
+post:

 ``` diff
 +import qualified ManagedThread2 as Scheduler
 ```

+As we said above, the `runCommandMonad` method was moved into the sequential testing module:

 ``` diff
 -  runCommandMonad :: proxy state -> CommandMonad state a -> IO a
 ```

+We'll reuse QuickCheck's seed for our scheduler, the following helper function extracts the seed from QuickCheck's `PropertyM`:

 ``` diff
 +getSeed :: PropertyM m QCGen
 +getSeed = MkPropertyM (\f -> MkGen (\r n -> unGen (f r) r n))
 ```

+We now have all the pieces we need to rewrite `runParallelCommands` to use the deterministic scheduler:

 ``` diff
  runParallelCommands :: forall state.
 ParallelModel state